 10 Classic Books That Have Been Banned

 From the Bible to Harry Potter, some of the world's most popular books have been challenged for reasons ranging from violence to occult overtones.
-In honor of Banned Books Week, which runs from September 24 through September 30, 2017, here's a look at 10 classic books that have stirred up controversy.
+In honor of National Book Lovers Day, here's a look at 10 classic books that have stirred up controversy.

 1. THE CALL OF THE WILD